Transition and Adult Immunodeficiency Program

-Cincinnati Children’s Hospital is a worldwide leader in the diagnosis and treatment of primary immune deficiency diseases.
+Cincinnati Children’s is a worldwide leader in the diagnosis and treatment of primary immune deficiency diseases.
 More immune deficiency diseases are now being recognized in adults, and children with primary immune deficiencies eventually need to transition to adult care providers.
 To fill these important care needs, Cincinnati Children’s now offers specialized care for adult patients.
-The Adult Primary Immune Deficiency Program collaborates with adult subspecialty services at the University of Cincinnati and will be offering services through the University of Cincinnati within the next year.
+The Transition and Adult Immunodeficiency Program collaborates with adult sub-specialty services at the University of Cincinnati and will be offering services through the University of Cincinnati within the next year.

 How We Are Different

-Our Adult Primary Immune Deficiency Program focuses on the complex need of adults with primary immune deficiencies.
+Our Transition and Adult Immunodeficiency Program focuses on the complex need of adults and adolescents with primary immune deficiencies.
 All of our physicians have received advanced training in the field of primary immune deficiencies and have special expertise in these disorders.
 We work as a team with the dedicated sub-specialists, such as the rare lung disease team at University of Cincinnati.
 We also benefit from the immunodeficiency expertise at Cincinnati Children’s including its Diagnostic Immunology Laboratory, which offers comprehensive testing for the diagnosis and monitoring of patients with primary immune deficiencies.

 There are over 350 genetic causes of immune deficiencies, and the list continues to grow.
 A list of the more common diseases seen in adults includes: